BartJongejan/Bracmat/README.md

 Bracmat is a good choice for tasks that require dynamic programming.

+Since 2023, Bracmat can do floating point calculations.
+The motivation for implementing the `UFP' object is the long fancied ability to create illustrations in e.g. SVG or PGM format from within Bracmat code.
+Therefore its name: `UnIfancyfied Floating Point'.

+The only data type in UFP objects is the 64 bit double.
+UFP objects support multidimensional arrays, do not allow recursion allowed and do not support pattern matching.

 [More than three hundred examples of Bracmat code](http://rosettacode.org/wiki/Category:Bracmat) can be found at [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code)